sjwright/zencontrol-python/README.md

 # zencontrol-python

 This is an implementation of the **Zencontrol TPI Advanced** protocol, written in Python.
 The TPI Advanced protocol is implemented as **ZenProtocol** in *zen.py*, featuring class methods for most API commands and callbacks for event packets (multicast or unicast).
-It does work, however this isn't production quality code yet, having only been tested in my development environment, using one zc-controller-pro connected to a small number of lights, sensors, and wall switches.
+This code is relatively mature and stable.

 An opinionated abstraction layer is implemented as **ZenInterface** in *zen_interface.py*, built on top of ZenProtocol.
-It’s designed to simplify integrations with smart building control software by abstracting the raw protocol into a uniform set of methods, objects, and callbacks for managing lights, groups, profiles, buttons, motion sensors, and Zen system variables.
+It abstracts the raw protocol into a cohesive interface suitable for smart building control software.
+It currently provides methods, objects, and callbacks for managing lights, groups, profiles, buttons, motion sensors, and Zen system variables.
+This code is feature complete but still undergoing significant refinement.

-To test ZenInterface, I have written **mqtt.py**, built on top of ZenInterface, to interface with Home Assistant via an MQTT broker.
-Currently, it runs as a headless process that reads settings from *config.json* and (currently) spams your console with lots of debug messages.
+Built on top of ZenInterface is **mqtt.py**, a bridge to Home Assistant via MQTT.
+It reads settings from *config.json* and (currently) spams your console with lots of debug messages.
 To run this, ensure you have Python 3.11 (or later) installed, along with the following Python packages: `paho-mqtt`, `yaml`, and `colorama`.
 To run, modify **config.yaml** as needed for your environment, then execute **mqtt.py**.

 ## Requirements

 * Python 3.11 (or later)
 * Controller firmware 2.1.35 (or later)

-_Note: A sufficiently new version of Zencontrol firmware may not be publicly available yet.
-If it's not available from within Zen cloud interface, you might be able to request it by raising a support ticket._

 ## Quick start